FelipeEnne/Coding-Challenges/Warm-up Challanges (HackRank)/Sales by Match/description.md

 ### Input Format

-The first line contains an integer , the number of socks represented in .
+The first line contains an integer n, the number of socks represented in ar.
-The second line contains  space-separated integers, , the colors of the socks in the pile.
+The second line contains n space-separated integers, ar[i], the colors of the socks in the pile.

 ### Constraints